edhamma/mahasi-diary/diary.rst

 **A:**  While my noting was good and swift, sometimes it was very subtle and then it became very delicate and seemed as if the continuity was cut off gently.
-After that I went on noting and it was still good.
-(The unconsciousness could be associated with indifference or sloth and torpor).
+After that I went on noting and it was still good. *(The unconsciousness could be associated with indifference or sloth and torpor.)*

 **A:**  There was nothing special in my noting.
 Whenever I noted it was good.
 Nothing better, nothing worse.
 After noting for quite a long time, I was momentarily unconscious when I went on noting.
 It was still good.
 Sometimes I really fell asleep.
 When I remembered to note, the noting was good as usual.
 Later on I went back to sleep.
-It was alternating like that all the time.
-(Because of slackened aim and effort, sloth and torpor became dominant.
-So warn yogi). [:92:]
+It was alternating like that all the time. *(Because of slackened aim and effort, sloth and torpor became dominant.
+So warn yogi.)* [:92:]

 .. admonition:: Warning